|

 8. Freight train limited to or timed to run at not more than 35mph

-9. Eurostar train
+9. Eurostar or Elizabeth Line train

-0. Lignt locomotive.
+0. Light locomotive.

 The train class is the first digit of the reporting number.